Chapter 3: Phonetics

 If the corners of the mouth are pulled apart and upward so that the lips are thinly stretched into a shape like a smile, as for the vowel in the English word beat, the lips are said to be spread.

 The lips may also be in an intermediate configuration, neither rounded nor spread, as for the vowel in the English word but, in which case, the lips are said to be neutral.
-Spread and neutral vowels are collectively referred to as unrounded or non-rounded vowels, because the distinction between spread and neutral lips seems never to be needed in any spoken language, whereas the distinction between rounded and unrounded frequently is.
-The differences in lip shape for these three categories of vowel rounding are shown in Figure 3.15.
+Spread and neutral vowels are collectively referred to as unrounded or non-rounded vowels, because the distinction between spread and neutral lips seems almost never to be needed in any spoken language, whereas the distinction between rounded and unrounded frequently is needed.
+The differences in lip shape for these three categories of vowel rounding are shown in Figure 3.16.

 The position of the tongue root may also play a role in vowel quality.
-If the tongue root is advanced forward away from the pharyngeal wall, as for the vowel in the English word beat, it pushes into the rest of the tongue and causes the tongue to be somewhat denser and firmer overall, so a vowel with an advanced tongue root is sometimes called a tense vowel.
+If the tongue root is advanced forward away from the pharyngeal wall, as for the vowel in the English word beat, the tongue root pushes into the rest of the tongue.
+This causes the tongue to be somewhat denser and firmer overall, so a vowel with an advanced tongue root is sometimes called a tense vowel.
 If the tongue root is instead in a more retracted position closer to the pharyngeal wall, as for the vowel in the English word bit, it keeps the tongue somewhat more relaxed, so a vowel with a retracted tongue root is sometimes called a lax vowel.
 The property of whether a vowel is tense or lax is called tenseness.
-The different positions of the tongue root for tense and lax vowels are shown in Figure 3.16.
+The different positions of the tongue root for tense and lax vowels are shown in Figure 3.17.

 For many spoken languages, vowel tenseness is not a relevant property.
 Languages like Taba (a.k.a.
-East Makian, a Central-Eastern Malayo-Polynesian language of the Austronesian family, spoken in Indonesia) have only five vowels that are spread quite far apart.
-There is only one high front vowel, one mid front vowel, etc. These vowels can vary in how tense or lax they might be, so there is no need to use the terminology tense and lax to describe them.
+East Makian, a Central-Eastern Malayo-Polynesian language of the Austronesian family, spoken in Indonesia; Bowden 2001) have only five vowels that are spread quite far apart.
+There is only one high front vowel, one mid front vowel, etc. These vowels can vary in how tense or lax they might be from one pronunciation to the next, so there is no need to use the terminology tense and lax to describe them.

-However, other languages have more complex vowel systems, with vowel pairs articulated in roughly the same way, except for tenseness.
+However, other spoken languages have more complex vowel systems, with vowel pairs articulated in roughly the same way, except for tenseness.
 For example, most dialects of English have multiple pairs of vowels that are distinguished primarily by tenseness, such as the vowels in beat and bit.
-Both of them are high front and unrounded, but the beat vowel is tense, while the bit vowel is lax.
-Similarly, the vowels of the words bait and bet are both front mid and unrounded, but the bait vowel is tense, while the bet vowel is lax.
-For languages like English, the tense/lax terminology is often necessary.
+Both of them have a high front tongue position and are unrounded, but the beat vowel is tense, while the bit vowel is lax.
+Similarly, the vowels of the English words bait and bet are both front, mid, and unrounded, but the bait vowel is tense, while the bet vowel is lax.
+Thus, for languages like English, the tense/lax terminology is often necessary to fully describe the vowel system.

-That said, low vowels are very rarely tense in any language, because the tongue lowering and tongue root advancing are making almost contradictory demands on the tongue.
-However, tense low vowels are not physically impossible, so there are still some languages that have them, such as Akan (a Kwa language of the Niger-Congo family, spoken in Ghana), which has both a tense and a lax low vowel.
+That said, low vowels are very rarely tense in any language, because lowering the tongue and advancing the tongue root are making almost contradictory demands on the tongue, pushing the bulk of tongue in two different directions.
+However, the tongue is quite flexible and can physically be both lowered and tensed, so tense low vowels are not impossible, and there are some languages that have them, such as Akan (a Kwa language of the Niger-Congo family, spoken in Ghana; Stewart 1967), which has both a tense and a lax low vowel.

-In Section 3.4, we talked about how the velum can move to make a distinction in oral and nasal stops based on whether or not air can flow into the nasal cavity.
-Moving the velum can made the same distinction for vowels.
+In Section 3.4, we talked about how the velum can move to make a distinction between oral and nasal stops based on whether or not air can flow into the nasal cavity.
+The same distinction can be found for vowels.
 If a vowel is articulated with a raised velum to block airflow into the nasal cavity, the vowel is called oral.
 If instead the velum is lowered, allowing airflow into the nasal cavity, the vowel is called nasal or nasalized.
 The property of whether a vowel is oral or nasal is called its nasality.
-The different positions of the velum for oral and nasal vowels are shown in Figure 3.17, with arrows indicated direction of airflow.
-Note that for nasal vowels, there is airflow through both the oral and nasal cavities.
+Vowels in most dialects of English are often nasal when they are immediately before a nasal stop, as in the English word bent.
+The different positions of the velum for oral and nasal vowels are shown in Figure 3.18, with arrows indicating direction of airflow.

 Consonants may also differ from each other in length.
 Long consonants are often called geminates, while short consonants are called singletons.
 English does not really make regular use of consonant length, though there are some marginal examples for some speakers, such as unnamed (with a geminate alveolar nasal stop) versus unaimed (with a singleton alveolar nasal stop).
 However, many other languages have widespread distinctions based on consonant length.